Someone-9988/Simple-proposal-website/README.md

 # Interactive Proposal Website

-This is a fun, interactive proposal website created as a collaborative project with a diploma in software engineering student.
+This is a fun, interactive proposal website created as a collaborative project with a diploma in computer engineering student.
 I focused on the frontend design using HTML and CSS, while my collaborator implemented the JavaScript interactivity.

 ## PROJECT OVERVIEW
 The website displays a proposal message and interactive options: